ivyha010/ivyha010/README.md

 ## Hi there 👋
-My name is Thao Ha
+My name is Thao Ha.

-My research interests lie in computer vision,natural language processing, affective computing, and multimodal representation learning.
+My research interests lie in computer vision, natural language processing, affective computing, and multimodal representation learning.

-In addition to doing research, I also enjoy participating in startup projects
+In addition to doing research, I also enjoy participating in startup projects.

 <!--
 **ivyha010/ivyha010** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.